 We may also pass personal data to various third parties who provide various goods and/services to us, or on our behalf, which we require in order to provide you with the Services.
 In all of these situations, we ensure that we always have a written contractual agreement in place that will ensure that those organisations can only use the personal data provided for the specific purposes we direct them to do and that they have in place strict security requirements in order to protect your personal data.

-Cloud-based database systems (Salesforce, Kronos) Storing data
+Cloud-based database systems Storing data – Salesforce and Kronos

-Wifi tracking system provider
+Wifi tracking system provider – Purple wifi

 Marketing, communication and PR consultants Marketing, communication and PR support